ashaafkhan/GenAI/prompt.md

 # Prompting System:

-1. Alpaca Prompt:
+1. Alpaca Prompt
-2. ChatML(OpenAI) Prompt:
+2. ChatML(OpenAI) Prompt
-3. INST Format(LLaMA-2):
+3. INST Format(LLaMA-2)
-4. FLAN-T5:
+4. FLAN-T5

 ChatML is made standard but model can use other internally.